cdsl-research/roll-update/README.md

 ```
 ![Roll Update Image](./rollupdate.PNG)

-as you can see on the code above, the code will execute a rolling update while also recording the time taken for the rolling update and the CPU usage. <br />
+As you can see on the code above, the code will execute a rolling update while also recording the time taken for the rolling update and the CPU usage. <br />